-Nasal polyps are growth of soft tissues on the lining of the nasal passage or sinuses.
-They are painless and are formed as a result of a chronic inflammation of the lining.
-Small polyps do not cause any symptoms but the larger ones block the nasal passages, cause breathing difficulty and frequent infections.
+Nasal polyps are the growth of soft tissues on the lining of the nasal passage or sinuses.
+They are painless and are formed as a result of chronic inflammation of the lining.
+Small polyps do not cause any symptoms but the larger ones block the nasal passages and cause breathing difficulty and frequent infections.
 They are associated with inflammation of the lining of nasal passages and sinuses that lasts more than 12 weeks (chronic rhino-sinusitis, also known as chronic sinusitis).

 Ayurvedic Description Of Nasal Polyps :